Patrick Gallagher (businessman): Gallagher Group collapse

 The Irish economy began to falter under high interest rates from 1980, and for the first time Gallagher's properties were not rising in value to compensate for the interest on his debts.
 Gallagher responded by taking on a number of ill-advised and ambitious projects, despite warnings from other including Haughey.
 He bought a 330-acre site at Fortunestown for low-cost residential development, but could not find any builders to develop it.
-In an attempt to stimulate cash flow, he built a high-end shopping centre on St Stephen's Green, the Galleria and started on the redevelopment of Phoenix Park racecourse, against the advise of his bankers.
+In an attempt to stimulate cash flow, he built a high-end shopping centre on St Stephen's Green, the Galleria and started on the redevelopment of Phoenix Park racecourse, against the advice of his bankers.
 The Galleria struggled to find tenants, and the racecourse ran over budget, costing £2 million over the year from 1981 to 1982.
 As his debts mounted, Gallagher relied on the O'Connell Benefit, taking out large sums and taking longer to repay.
 When his demand of £1 million was denied by the society's board of directors in 1981, Gallagher lost control of O'Connell Benefit.
 Merchant Banking (Northern Ireland), now called Merbro, had been transferring such large amounts to Merchant Banking in Dublin that in March 1972, the Bank of England revoked its licence.
 Undeterred, Gallagher bought the 4.5-acre Slazenger site on St Stephen's Green, the largest commercial property site in Dublin that would later become Stephen's Green Shopping Centre, acquiring the site for £50,000 in cash with the agreement that he would take on the Slazenger's debts of £10 million.
 Irish Life Assurance company had indicated it would pay £16 million for the site in 1981 if the outstanding planning and lease problems could be resolved by Gallagher.
-Gallagher wrongly assumed he had a legal agreement with Irish Life, and proceeded to by a 4-acre Earlsfort Terrace site in January 1982 for £9.5 million with plans of selling it to a British institution.
+Gallagher wrongly assumed he had a legal agreement with Irish Life, and proceeded to buy a 4-acre Earlsfort Terrace site in January 1982 for £9.5 million with plans of selling it to a British institution.